How to Use Squads Multisig on Solana: Complete Setup Guide (2026)

 Squads is the dominant multisig on Solana, but alternatives exist:

 For most teams, Squads is the right choice.
 It's audited, battle-tested, and has the widest ecosystem support.
+For a fuller head-to-head — including when Realms or a manual setup makes more sense — see our best Solana multisig wallets comparison.

 Setting up a Squads multisig takes 10 minutes.
 Recovering from a compromised single-signer wallet takes forever — if recovery is even possible.